 A surprising number of organizations believe that OFAC is a judicial body and that companies or individuals named to their list of sanctions have been charged and tried or otherwise given due process.
 However, this belief is incorrect, as many jurisdictions are slowly beginning to understand.

-Despite OFAC's designation of the PacNet Services Group of Companies as a Transnational Criminal Organization, and the sanctioning of 12 PacNet employees, no PacNet company nor any employee, director or shareholder of any PacNet company has ever been charged with any crime, in any jurisdiction, at any time in PacNet's history.
+Despite OFAC's designation of the PacNet Services Group of Companies as a Transnational Criminal Organization, and the sanctioning of 12 PacNet employees, no PacNet Services company nor any employee, director or shareholder of any PacNet Services company has ever been charged with any crime, in any jurisdiction, at any time in PacNet Service's history.

-Incredibly, after PacNet filed the interpleader in compliance with its agreement with OFAC, the US government attempted to seize client funds.
+Incredibly, after PacNet Services filed the interpleader in compliance with its agreement with OFAC, the US government attempted to seize client funds.
 PacNet received court permission to file a complaint and request censure of the US Government's actions and some of the individual lawyers involved.
 A former Chexx Inc client, i-Payout, joined the court action in support of PacNet's complaint.
-Click here to read PacNet's reply brief to the District Court of New York.
+Click here to read PacNet Service's reply brief to the District Court of New York.